datacommonsorg/docsite/custom_dc/upload_data.md

     │       │   └── baz.csv
     │       ├── schema.mcf
     │       └── provenance.json
-    ├── cache
-    ├── control
+    ├── internal/
     └── provenance.json
 ```

-Raw data should be uploaded under `/<project>/data/<import>/<dataset>`.
+Raw data should be uploaded under `/<gcs_folder>/data/<source>/<file_group>`.
 Each
-`dataset` folder can only contains one TMCF file and all the CSV files should
+`file_group` folder can only contains one TMCF file and all the CSV files should
 have same format.
-One `import` folder can hold multiple datasets, representing a
+One `source` folder can hold multiple file groups,
-cohort of data from one data source.
+representing a cohort of data from one data source.

-Note there are some other folders like `cache`, `control` are used to hold
+Note `internal/` folder is used to hold computed data and config files and
-computed data and config files and should not be touched.
+should not be touched.

 The data source and other meta info can be specified in `provenance.json` file.